rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 Date of first authorisation: 19 August 2020

-Date of latest renewal: 05 June 2025
+## 10. DATE OF REVISION OF THE TEXT

 <div style=\"page-break-after: always\"></div>

-## 10. DATE OF REVISION OF THE TEXT

 Detailed information on this medicinal product is available on the website of the European Medicines Agency http://www.ema.europa.eu.